 |

-Handale Log Cabin - (Whitby,
+Thornlea Log Cabin - (Whitby,

-North Yorkshire) - The village of Danby nestles in the Esk Valley in the heart of The North York Moors.
-The village has two pubs (both serving food), a bakery and tearooms.
-There is also a National Park Visitor Centre at Danby Lodge - an historic building set in 13 acres of riverside pasture, with facilities which include exhibitions, nature trails and tearooms.
-Danby also boasts the ruins of a 14th Century castle and the only remaining working water mill on the River Esk.
-The scenic Esk Valley Railway line runs through the village on its way to Whitby.
-The quaint moorland villages of Hutton-le-Hole and Lastingham, the market town of Pickering, the City of York and the Yorkshire Coast villages of Staithes, Saltburn and Robin Hood's Bay are all within easy touring distance.
+North Yorkshire) - Set in the beautiful and peaceful Esk Valley and lying in the heart of The North York Moors is the lovely little village of Danby.
+This settlement boasts two pubs – both of which serve food – a bakery and a tea room.
+Also close by is the excellent National Park Visitor Centre at Danby Lodge – a wonderful, historic building which provides exhibitions, nature trails and tea rooms, all set in 13 acres of riverside pasture.
+Danby also hosts the ruins of a 14th Century castle as well as the only remaining working water mill on the River Esk.
+Train enthusiasts will also enjoy the scenic Esk Valley Railway line, which runs through the village on its way to the seaside resort of Whitby.
+The area is full of excellent towns to visit including York, Hutton-le-hole and Lastingham, as well as the villages of Staithes, Saltburn and Robin Hood's Bay.

 |